-While the African Charter on Human and Peoples' Rights and the Arab Charter on Human Rights do not provide outright prohibitions of the death penalty, they do make provisions for the right to life and provide restrictions on its use.+ Furthermore, the ACHPR's Working Group on the Death Penalty has drafted an Optional Protocol to the African Charter dealing with the abolition of the death penalty, which is expected to be presented to African governments in 2015.
+While the African Charter on Human and Peoples' Rights and the Arab Charter on Human Rights do not provide outright prohibitions of the death penalty, they do make provisions for the right to life and provide restrictions on its use.
+Furthermore, the ACHPR's Working Group on the Death Penalty has drafted an Optional Protocol to the African Charter dealing with the abolition of the death penalty, which was presented to African governments in 2015.